 Surgical eye treatments include:

-- Lower lid tightening procedures reposition or support the lower eyelid, reducing tearing and protecting the eye surface.
+• Lower lid tightening procedures (lateral tarsal strip) reposition or support the lower eyelid, reducing tearing and protecting the eye surface.

-- Brow lift surgery can restore symmetry, improve vision if the eyebrow has drooped and enhance facial balance.
+• Brow lift surgery can restore symmetry and improve vision when the eyebrow has dropped with forehead weakness.

 Nerve and muscle transfer surgeries

-- When the facial nerve is irreparably damaged, surgeons may connect it to a nearby functioning nerve to reanimate facial muscles.
+• When the facial nerve is irreparably damaged, surgeons may connect it to a nearby functioning nerve to reanimate facial muscles.
+This is ideally performed within the first six to 12 months after nerve injury.

-- Cross-face nerve graft uses nerve tissue from your leg to link the healthy side of the face to the paralyzed side.
+• Cross-face nerve grafting uses nerve tissue from your leg to link the healthy side of the face to the paralyzed side.

-- Masseteric-to-facial nerve transfer connects the facial nerve to the chewing (masseteric) nerve, helping with chewing and smiling.
+• Masseteric-to-facial nerve transfer connects the branch of a chewing (masseteric) nerve to the facial nerve, helping to restore smiling.

-- A segment of the gracilis muscle from the inner thigh or a small strip of strong connective tissue from the thigh (fascia lata) can be transplanted to the face to restore movement.
+• In cases of long-standing paralysis (more than one or two years), a segment of the gracilis muscle from the inner thigh can be transplanted to the face to restore movement.

 Treatment for synkinesis

-- Facial nerve therapy is specialized physical therapy that uses neuromuscular retraining, massage and stretching to help retrain coordinated facial movements.
+• Facial nerve therapy uses neuromuscular retraining, massage and stretching to help retrain coordinated facial movements.

-- DAO resection, and other myectomies, are surgical procedures to weaken or remove overactive muscles, such as the depressor anguli oris (DAO) at either side of the chin.
-This can improve smile symmetry and reduce downward pulling at the mouth’s corners.
+• DAO resection, and other myectomies, are surgical procedures to weaken or remove overactive muscles, such as the depressor anguli oris (DAO) at either side of the chin.
+This can improve smile symmetry and reduce tension and downward pulling at the mouth’s corners.

-- When synkinesis doesn’t respond fully to therapy or Botox, selective denervation to cut small facial nerve branches can reduce tightness, twitching or involuntary eye closure, improving comfort and facial symmetry.
+• When synkinesis doesn’t respond fully to therapy or Botox, selective denervation or neurolysis can be performed, where division of selective facial nerve branches can reduce tightness, twitching or involuntary eye closure.

 Why choose Ohio State for facial paralysis treatment?

 At Ohio State, we understand how devastating it can be to lose your ability to smile and express yourself nonverbally through facial movements.
-Our facial plastic surgeons are among few physicians in the country qualified to perform intricate facial paralysis procedures.
+Our facial plastic surgeons have undergone specialized training focusing extensively on the treatment of facial paralysis and routinely perform these intricate procedures.
+We are also actively engaged in the national and international communities of facial nerve surgeons, ensuring that we remain up-to-date on the newest research and advances in the field.